embrace-io/embrace-docs/docs/ios/5x/integration/linking-embrace.md

 ---

-Next, let's make sure we upload dSYMs correctly so stack traces get symbolicated.
+Next, let's look at how sessions are sent to Embrace.